- The traditional appraisal system

 To be successful, the focus should be more on creating a good work culture and supporting lifelong learning.

 A good performance review system is a way to increase the attractiveness of your organisation, but a constructive evaluation process

 is much more than that.

 What does performance management mean?

-are then used as a measuring tool to determine where guidance is still needed to achieve the set goals.
+) are then used as a measurement tool to determine where further control is needed in order to achieve the set objectives.
+Assessment and performance interviews

-are regularly scheduled and the purpose of a conversation is always well thought out in advance.
-But the most important thing about performance management is that these conversations are supplemented by informal and continuous feedback
+are regularly scheduled and the purpose of the interview is always carefully thought through beforehand.
+But the most important aspect of performance management is that these interviews are supplemented with informal and continuous feedback

 The benefits of performance management

 The goals set for an individual are directly related to the goals of the organization.
 This is a positive, because employees appear to be more motivated by this.
 Knowing that they are doing relevant work increases their commitment.
 Furthermore, there are many other advantages linked to working with performance management: